Suyooo/sifas-mapdb/README.md

 For DLP and older Story Stages, this is a counter for the amount of repeats - so for example, the live with this digit set to 5 is the 5th occurence of this song at this difficulty across all DLPs/stories.

-## Live IDs for newer Story Stages
+## Live Difficulty IDs for newer Story Stages
 While the Story Stages started out with the same pattern as above, at some point, Klab started just numbering them, maybe they thought the 1-digit unique identifier will probably run out at some point.
-These lives have the live ID `33XXXXXX`, where `XXXXXX` is simply a running counter starting at 000001.
+These lives have the Live Difficulty ID `33XXXXXX`, where `XXXXXX` is simply a running counter starting at 000001.

 # Extra Info
 Depending on the Live Type (see above), additional info may be included in the `extra_info` object in the JSON root.